nixworks/public/news/2010/01/30/index.md

 ##### Togo national football team
 ### [The Togo national football team is banned for two tournaments and fined $50,000 for withdrawing from the 2010 Africa Cup of Nations after the fatal attack on their team bus in Angola.
 The Government of Angola and Confederation of African Football are both to be sued by the families of the dead. ](/news/2010/01/30/the-togo-national-football-team-is-banned-for-two-tournaments-and-fined-50-000-for-withdrawing-from-the-2010-africa-cup-of-nations-after-th.md)
-_Context: Togo national football team, Confederation of African Football, Togo national football team attack, Government of Angola, Angola, 2010 Africa Cup of Nations_
+_Context: Togo national football team attack, 2010 Africa Cup of Nations, Government of Angola, Confederation of African Football, Angola, Togo national football team_

 ##### United States
 ### [The United States suspends medical evacuations in the aftermath of the 2010 Haiti earthquake due to a dispute as to who should pay for treatment. ](/news/2010/01/30/the-united-states-suspends-medical-evacuations-in-the-aftermath-of-the-2010-haiti-earthquake-due-to-a-dispute-as-to-who-should-pay-for-treat.md)